 - Chipotle chili powder or red pepper flakes if that is what you have on hand

 We are assuming that you want to cook these from scratch, this would be the first step because it takes the longest.
-You’d want to get this going and in that tie you could prepare your sauce and masa so that is ready once your meat is done.
-To prepare pork for tamales, you can follow these steps:
+You’d want to get this going and in that time you could prepare your sauce and masa so that is ready once your meat is done.

 - Choose the right cut: For these, you want a cut of pork that is fatty and tender.
 A few we have made and like a lot are;